Key Takeaways

 Choose Your Company Type

-Choosing the right company type for your company is important, because it will have long-term implications for liability, taxes, ownership, and overall management of your company.
+Choosing the right business structure for your company is important, because it will have long-term implications for liability, taxes, ownership, and overall management of your company.
 The Accounting and Corporate Regulatory Authority (ACRA) will also require this information during registration.

 Common Types of Businesses in Singapore